rinikerlab/reeds/README.md

     git clone --recurse-submodules <repo url>

 Make sure you have the required python packages from devtools/conda-envs/full_env.yaml.
+You can install the provided env with Anacodna like:

+    conda env create -f devtools/conda-envs/full_env.yaml

 If you want to update the code of the PyGromos submodule, you can do this: